Branko Trajkov: Community service

 In April 2013, Croatian Ministry of Culture selected Trajkov as the first project leader for their pilot project A Backpack (full) of Culture.
 Later, he held more than 15 workshops as part of this Ministry's project.
 Workshops were held in Nova Gradiška, Križevci, Knin, Koprivnica, Metković, Slavonski Brod and other towns.
-In 2014, Trajkov was appointed as an permanent associate for the Brod-Posavina County Institute of Public Health.
+In 2014, Trajkov was appointed as a permanent associate for the Brod-Posavina County Institute of Public Health.
 As of 2018, he held nearly 25 active music therapy sessions for addicts in Slavonski Brod.
 In 2015, a Croatian printing company Školska knjiga appointed him as an expert associate for their Department of Music Education.
 He held the same workshop during many professional meetings of school teachers in Croatian towns, such as Kutina, Senj, Čakovec, Jastrebarsko, Beli Manastir.

 In more than 15 years, Trajkov organized more than hundred drum workshops in almost every major city and town in Croatia.